cnlohr/cilbox/README.md

 <IMG SRC=https://github.com/cnlohr/cilbox/actions/workflows/build.yml/badge.svg>

-### This is incomplete, and portions will change.
-Please do not use this for production systems without significant testing.

 `Cilbox` is a CIL emulator, geared for Unity.
-It allows the execution of arbitrary CIL code in a relatively sandboxed manner.
+It allows the execution of arbitrary C# code (more specifically: CIL bytecode) in a relatively sandboxed manner.
 In that whatever access is granted to types/methods, the script running within the sandbox can access.
 This is NOT ia JITter.
 This does not use fancy language constructs, and works (actually works best) in IL2CPP.

 The performance is surprisingly high for something that is written in C# and not JITting.